childtheme/codesupple/README.md

 https://github.com/childtheme/codesupple/blob/custom-footer-elementor-free/

 3) Custom Footer for Elementor (Free Version).
    A plugin to add a custom footer using the free version of Elementor.

 Steps to Set Up the Plugin

-1. Once you've created the plugin, go to your WordPress dashboard, navigate to Plugins, and activate the Custom Footer for Elementor (Free Version) plugin.
+-> Once you've created the plugin, go to your WordPress dashboard, navigate to Plugins, and activate the Custom Footer for Elementor (Free Version) plugin.

-2. Create an Elementor Footer Template:
+-> Create an Elementor Footer Template:

-Go to Elementor → Templates → Saved Templates.
+- Go to Elementor → Templates → Saved Templates.
-Click Add New, choose Section, and design your footer using Elementor’s free version.
+- Click Add New, choose Section, and design your footer using Elementor’s free version.
-Publish the footer template.
+- Publish the footer template.
-Assign the Footer Template in Plugin Settings:
+- Assign the Footer Template in Plugin Settings.

 3. After activating the plugin, go to Settings → Custom Footer in your WordPress dashboard.
 Select the footer template you created from the dropdown list and click Save Footer Template.